‘In the world of historical saga writers, there’s a brand new voice’ My Weekly

 Praise for Glenda Young:

-‘I really enjoyed… It’s well researched and well written and I found myself caring about her characters’ Rosie Goodwin
+‘I really enjoyed Glenda’s novel.
+It’s well researched and well written and I found myself caring about her characters’ Rosie Goodwin

-‘All the ingredients for a perfect saga’ Emma Hornby
+‘All the ingredients for a perfect saga and I loved Meg; she’s such a strong and believable character.
+A fantastic debut’ Emma Hornby

-‘Glenda has an exceptionally keen eye for domestic detail which brings this local community to vivid, colourful life’ Jenny Holmes
+‘Glenda has an exceptionally keen eye for domestic detail which brings this local community to vivid, colourful life and Meg is a likeable, loving heroine for whom the reader roots from start to finish’ Jenny Holmes

-‘I enjoyed it enormously, being totally absorbed from the first page.
+‘I found it difficult to believe that this was a debut novel, as “brilliant” was the word in my mind when I reached the end.
+I enjoyed it enormously, being totally absorbed from the first page.
 I found it extremely well written, and having always loved sagas, one of the best I’ve read’ Margaret Kaine